 Parent resting on their rights

 The Registrar will consider whether the parent rested on their rights or took action to make the Registrar aware that the decision was being contested.
-The Registrar will consider the length of the delay and whether any communications between the Registrar and the parent in the period after the decision was made indicate that the parent intended challenging the decision.
-The Registrar will also take into account whether the parent has raised their concerns in other ways, for example, a complaint to the department or the Ombudsman.
+The Registrar will consider the length of the delay and whether any communications between the Registrar and the parent in the period after the decision was made indicate that the parent intended to challenge the decision.

 Prejudice to the general public